Galiant/react-universal-blog/README.md

 ## Project Overview

 Building a React Universal Blog App that will first render markup on the server side to make our content available to search engines.
 Then, it will let the browser take over in a single page application that is both fast and responsive.
+This app is build per tutorial from [Sitepoint](https://github.com/sitepoint-editors/react-universal-blog).

 ## Run on local machine